TheCrysp/Hackbuntu/README.md

 # Hackbuntu

-Hackbuntu is a script to install the most popular tools widly used by Bug Hunters and Penetration Tester.
+Hackbuntu is a script to install the most popular tools widely used by Bug Hunters and Penetration Tester.
 This script will help you to turn your brand new Ubuntu instance to Hacker's instance.

  > **_NOTE:_**  This script is only for Ubuntu System.
 Please Modify the script as per your requirement.